 This device looks like a smartphone but is specifically designed for tweens and teens.
 It will not let users access the internet, online games, social media, the App Store, or Google Play.

-The Gabb phone is now $49.99.
-As an added bonus, SmartSocial.com readers get an extra $5 off the already discounted price by using this link.
+As an added bonus, SmartSocial.com readers get an extra $10 off a Gabb Wireless phone by using this link.

 Gabb Wireless has all of the features your child needs from a phone including: